foodiecravings/foodiecravings.github.io/index.md

 Our task for [milestone 1](https://github.com/foodiecravings/foodiecravings/projects/1)

-- Create a fully functional [landing page](http://foodiecravings.meteorapp.com/#/) with working navbar and footer and allows users to know what our website is about
+- Create a fully functional [landing page](http://foodiecravings.meteorapp.com/#/) with a working navbar and footer that allows users to know what our website is about
 ![](images/landing.png)
-- Create a [contact us](http://foodiecravings.meteorapp.com/#/contact) page where users can provide feedback where admins may use to fix the website.
-Admins will also have the ability to look at the reports that are submitted through the Contact Us page.
+- Create a [contact us](http://foodiecravings.meteorapp.com/#/contact) page where users can provide feedback.
+Also create a page where admins may view the feedback.
 ![](images/contact_us.png)
 ![](images/reports.png)

-- Add functionality to search bar on [landing page](http://foodiecravings.meteorapp.com/#/)
+- Add functionality to the search bar on the [landing page](http://foodiecravings.meteorapp.com/#/)
 ![](images/functional_search_bar.png)

-- Add [log in](http://foodiecravings.meteorapp.com/#/signin) page to allow user to log in and add in their food
+- Add a [log in](http://foodiecravings.meteorapp.com/#/signin) page to allow user to log in
 ![](images/login_page.png)

 Milestone 1 consisted of 10 issues